awsdocs/aws-codecommit-user-guide/doc_source/creating-resources-with-cloudformation.md

 The following examples create a CodeCommit repository named *MyDemoRepo*\.
 The newly created repository is populated with code stored in an Amazon S3 bucket named *MySourceCodeBucket* and placed in a branch named *development*, which is the default branch for the repository\.

 **Note**
-The name of the Amazon S3 bucket that contains the ZIP file with the content that will be committed to the new repository can be specified using an ARN or the name of the bucket in the AWS account\.
+The name of the Amazon S3 bucket that contains the ZIP file with the content that will be committed to the new repository can be specified using an ARN or the name of the bucket in the Amazon Web Services account\.
 The Amazon S3 object key is as defined in the [Amazon S3 Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#BasicsKeys)\.

  **JSON**: